Woven fabric - Textile

 • Footwear – Although excluded in some countries, in some cases regulations may include footwear (such as in France and Netherlands)

 However, this classification may vary depending on each country’s regulations.
-Typically, the obligations do not extend to other textile products like shoes, belts, headgear, blankets, curtains, and cleaning cloths.
+Typically, the obligations do not extend to other textile products like, belts, headgear, blankets, curtains, and cleaning cloths.

 Each country or region will set specific deadlines for registering, reporting, and paying fees.
 Producers must stay informed about these deadlines to avoid penalties.
 Once the EPR system is in place, the first step for producers is to register with a PRO.
 The registration process usually involves providing information about the types of products sold, and the volume of textiles placed on the market.